Voitheia/ACD2023WinIR/README.md

 ```

 ## TODO:
-1. get logging to a single file working
 1. pop message box when execution is complete
-1. add powershell command from dropper to scan for password documents
-1. disable windows firewall through registry from loader
 1. create working directory
 1. drop persistence asnd listener to working directory
 1. create config file